-The St. Regis Confirmation program is a spiritual program designed to prepare high school age youth for the Sacrament of Confirmation.
+The St. Regis Confirmation and Pre-Confirmation program is designed to prepare children in 7th grade or older for the Sacrament of Confirmation.
 We envision it as an opportunity to invite the youth of our parish to participate in a well-rounded, mature, committed Catholic life.
-The parish program is a twelve month program of faith sharing sessions.
-The program also includes retreats, days of recollections, service projects, and close cooperation with a sponsor.
+The program includes faith sharing retreats, days of recollections, service projects, and close cooperation with a sponsor.
 Students in 7th grade, as well as students in 8th and 9th grade who have not received first communion, start with Pre-Confirmation classes.

 Role of the Godparent/Sponsor